apache/iotdb/docs/Development/ContributeGuide.md

 ## New features, bug feedback, improvements, and more

-All features or bugs that you want IoTDB to do can be raised on Jira：https://issues.apache.org/jira/projects/IOTDB/issues
+All features or bugs that you want IoTDB to do can be raised on [Jira] (https://issues.apache.org/jira/projects/IOTDB/issues)

 You can choose issue types: bug, improvement, new feature, etc.  New issues will be automatically synchronized to the mailing list (notifications@), and subsequent discussions can be left on jira or on the mailing list.
 When the issue is resolved, close the issue.